-The biggest conference on eye movements in the world (ECEM), which takes place once in two years, was visited by more than 600 scientists and experts from all over the world.
+The world's largest conference on eye movements (ECEM), which takes place every two years, was visited by more than 600 scientists and experts from all over the world.
 There were many lectures and talks some of which focused on practical use, for instance in internet sales, marketing or publishing.

 A grid or a list?

 Presenter You Jia Zeng of National Chiao Tung University spoke about the significance of product presentation in the form of a list or a grid when shopping online.
 The lecture was supported with eye tracking data.
 “The first three products in the list had higher viewability than other products while in grid format there were no differences in attractiveness of products,” says Zeng.
 To sum up, the grid presentation does not influence product preference whereas the list presentation can have influence on customers’ preferences in the first three products in the list.

 The use of personalized banners, especially on news websites, increased the number of banner repeated viewing and also improved their memorability.
 “Eye tracking data showed us that with banners, readers normally first viewed the picture, then the logo, and finally the slogan,” Kaspar said.
 With non-personalized banners, users usually did not read the slogan – if a company does not target a specific group and wants to reach the general public, they can expect that the majority will not see the slogan.

 Nils Holmberg of Lund University demonstrated in his lecture the influence animated commercials have on children’s attention when reading web online content.
 “The presence of animated commercials when reading text has a significant negative effect on understanding in children.
 They are much more distracted than adults who can control up to 60% of their attention.
 Children on the other hand have only 30% capability to control where they are looking at,” Holmberg concluded.